-11. Actuarial advice is advice given by an actuary in areas of work in which actuaries are commonly understood to have expertise and which is relied upon by an employer or client because it is based on the training and experience of an actuary.

-A member who is not an actuary should only perform work associated with actuarial advice that is consistent with the Code, or any Standard or Guidance Note.

-12. All actuarial advice must be, and be seen to be, the responsibility of one or more individual actuaries, except where the advice relies upon the advice of an expert for which responsibility is not or cannot be taken, in which case the report must give details of the advice received, name the expert and where appropriate attach the advice received.

-Where the actuary/ies assume responsibility for the advice they have received from an expert no mention need be made of the advice received.

-- 13. Actuaries who provide any person or organisation with actuarial advice must disclose to that person or organisation the capacity in which they are acting in so doing. - 14.
-All actuarial advice must be unbiased.
-If there are any constraints
+- 11. Actuarial Advice is advice given by an Actuary in areas of work in which Actuaries are commonly understood to have expertise and which is relied upon by an employer or client because it is based on the training and experience of an Actuary.
+A Member who is not an Actuary must only perform work associated with Actuarial Advice that is consistent with the Code or any Standard or Guidance Note. - 12.
+All Actuarial Advice must be, and be seen to be, the responsibility of one or more individual Actuaries, except where the advice relies upon the advice of an expert for which responsibility is not or cannot be taken, in which case any report produced must give details of the advice received, name the expert and where appropriate attach the advice received.
+Where the Actuaries assume responsibility for the advice they have received from an expert, no mention need be made of the advice received. - 13.
+Actuaries who provide any person or organisation with Actuarial Advice must disclose to that person or organisation the capacity in which they are acting in so doing.